E-commerce in India: Infrastructure

 There are many hosting companies working in India, some of which offer SaaS for hosting web stores.
-India has got its own version of Cyber Monday known as Great Online Shopping Festival which started in December 2012, when Google India partnered with e-commerce companies including Flipkart, HomeShop18, Snapdeal, Indiatimes shopping and Makemytrip.
-"Cyber Monday" is a term coined in the US for the Monday coming after Black Friday, which is the Friday after Thanksgiving Day.
+India has its own version of Cyber Monday, known as the Great Online Shopping Festival, which started in December 2012 when Google India partnered with e-commerce companies including Flipkart, HomeShop18, Snapdeal, Indiatimes shopping, and MakeMyTrip.
+"Cyber Monday" is a term coined in the United States for the Monday after Black Friday, the next day after Thanksgiving Day.

-In early June 2013, Amazon.com launched their Amazon India marketplace without any marketing campaigns.
-In July 2014, Amazon had said it will invest $2 billion (Rs 12,000 crore) in India to expand the business, after its largest Indian rival, Flipkart announced $1 billion in funding.
-In June 2016, Amazon agreed to invest another $3 billion to further pressure rivals Flipkart & Snapdeal Amazon has also entered grocery segment with its Kirana now in Bangalore and is also planning to enter in various other cities like Delhi, Mumbai and Chennai and faces stiff competition with Indian startups.
-A large proportion of traffic towards e-commerce sites is driven by coupon sites.
+In early June 2013, Amazon.com launched its Amazon India marketplace without any marketing campaigns.
+In July 2014, Amazon had said it would invest US$2 billion (₹12,000 crore) in India to expand the business, after its largest Indian rival, Flipkart, announced US$1 billion in funding.
+In June 2016, Amazon agreed to invest another US$3 billion to further pressure rivals Flipkart and Snapdeal Amazon also entered the grocery segment with its convenience store in Bangalore and was also planning to enter in various other cities like Delhi, Mumbai, and Chennai but faced stiff competition with Indian startups.
+A large proportion of traffic towards e-commerce sites became driven by coupon sites.